tonilin/button_link_to/README.md

 # ButtonLinkTo

 A button version of Rails link_to helper.

+## Demo

-Try your self <http://button-link-to.herokuapp.com/>
+Try it your self <http://button-link-to.herokuapp.com/>

 ## Installation